blues/notehub-js/src/docs/UsageApi.md

 - **Content-Type**: Not defined
 - **Accept**: application/json

-## getProjectEventsUsage
+## getEventsUsage

-> UsageEventsResponse getProjectEventsUsage(projectOrProductUID, period, opts)
+> UsageEventsResponse getEventsUsage(projectOrProductUID, period, opts)

 Get events usage for a project with time range and period aggregation, when endDate is 0 or unspecified the current time is implied